Wincanton: Climate

 Along with the rest of South West England, Wincanton has a temperate climate which is generally wetter and milder than the rest of the country.
 The annual mean temperature is about 10 °C; due to the modifying effect of the sea the range is less than in most other parts of the UK.
 January is the coldest month with mean minimum temperatures between 1 °C and 2 °C. July and August are the warmest months in the region with mean daily maxima around 21 °C.

-The southwest of England has a favoured location with respect to the Azores high pressure when it extends its influence northeastwards towards the UK, particularly in summer.
 Convective cloud often forms inland however, especially near hills, reducing the number of hours of sunshine.
 The average annual sunshine totals around 1,600 hours.

 Rainfall tends to be associated with Atlantic depressions or with convection.
 The Atlantic depressions are more vigorous in autumn and winter and most of the rain which falls in those seasons in the southwest is from this source.
 Average rainfall is about 725 mm.
 November to March have the highest mean wind speeds, with June to August having the lightest winds.
 The predominant wind direction is from the southwest.

 Economy

 In the late 1890s the West Surrey Central Dairy Company purchased a local creamery.
 In 1908, after developing a dried milk baby powder, it changed its name to Cow & Gate.
 The creamery and dairy products factory had its own sidings from the Somerset and Dorset Joint Railway station, providing access for milk trains.

 In order to cope with the transport problems across its quickly expanding creamery, milk bottling and doorstep delivery network, Cow & Gate formed a dedicated logistics arm in 1920.
-Spun out in 2002 from successor company Unigate, Wincanton PLC is the UK's second largest logistics company.
+Spun out in 2002 from successor company Unigate, Wincanton plc is now a major logistics company.
 The company still has a dairy products base in the town, although its head office function moved to Chippenham, Wiltshire in 2005.

-In 1999, Unigate sold its remaining dairies to Dairy Crest, which still has a creamery and milk processing plant in the town, but has sold the cheese business to Adams Foods Ltd., producer of the Pilgrim's Choice brand of Cheddar cheese, in 2010 the second best selling brand in the UK.
+In 1999, Unigate sold its remaining dairies to Dairy Crest, which still has a creamery and milk processing plant in the town, but has sold the cheese business to Adams Foods Ltd, producer of the Pilgrim's Choice brand of Cheddar cheese.